Feeling trapped, migrants’ fears grow in Mexican border city

 Little by little the migrant camp in Ciudad Acuña was growing beside the Rio Grande.
 Small tents and tarps were sprouting to provide shelter for several hundred migrants, mostly families, in a scene reminiscent of camps that have appeared in other border cities like Matamoros, Reynosa and Tijuana in recent years.

 On Wednesday morning, Antonio Pierre, 33, listened to the news on a friend’s cellphone.

 “They are releasing some, but they are very few,” he said.
 His wife and daughter were across the river in Del Rio.
 He had waded back across the river through waist-deep water just to charge his cellphone, but said it was possible the whole family would join him in Mexico before the day was through.

 The humanitarian group Doctors Without Borders said in a statement Wednesday that it had been in Ciudad Acuña since Monday offering services to the migrants.

 “The situation of dozens of thousands of migrants in Mexico, as well as the U.S., is unsustainable and of an extreme vulnerability due to the failure of asylum policies and continual deportations,” it said.
-The group called the decision to expel migrants to Haiti, a country in crisis, “unfortunate.”

-AP photographer Felix Marquez in Ciudad Acuña contributed to this report.
+AP photographer Felix Marquez in Ciudad Acuña and writer Marcos Martínez Chacón in Monterrey contributed to this report.